odl42g/First/README.md

+This program will help people with ADHD fight their illness.
+If you move between windows abruptly and a lot, it will interfere with you.

-this is my first git lol:)
+this is my first app/git lol:)